encse/secchallenge2022/misc/reflgger/solution/README.md

 # 🤣🤣😂🤣😂😂😂🤣😂＼（〇_ｏ）／(＃°Д°)...(*￣０￣)ノ(⊙o⊙)(⊙_(⊙_⊙)_⊙)👀🥙🥩🍗🍖🙄😌😴
 ```

-We get lots of random looking strings having the same length (not shown above), plus some Python
-code fragments.
-I played with it for a while and I was able to figure out that the lines are
+We get lots of random looking strings having the same length (not shown above), plus some Python code fragments.
+I played with it for a while and figured out that the lines are
 probably part of the Python script that was used to generate the repo.
-It's randomly doing various things,
+It's randomly doing
-sometimes taking a line of its own source and commiting it in a file.
-It has operations to drop a few commits,
+various things, sometimes taking a line of its own source and commiting it in a file.
+It has
-generate some garbage etc, and it uses randomized commit messages.
+operations to drop a few commits, generate some garbage etc, and it uses randomized commit
+messages.

 One interesting part is: